[dopts id="6"]

 Fresh homebakes and special dishes are available each day.

-As well as the residents’ dining room, there is a public bar, a lounge bar and a snug with leather settees.
-Meals are available to both residents and non-residents and are served in either the dining room or the lounge bar.
+As well as the residents’ dining room, there is a public bar and a lounge bar.
 Our aim is to make all our visitors feel welcome, relaxed and well-fed, right in the heart of the village.
-For more information or a chat before booking, do please email or telephone us and ask for Alison or Alan.
+For more information or a chat before booking, do please email or telephone us.

 For more information visit our website at www,pierowallhotel.co.uk